 Scholarship

-Applicants must have a minimum grade point average (hereafter GPA) of 3.0 out of a 4.0.
+Applicants must have a minimum GPA of 3.0 out of a 4.0.
 Probational Admission may be granted to students with lower GPAs.
-Please contact prodocasst@nobts.edu for more information.
+Please contact dedmin@nobts.edu or pdc@nobts.edu for more information.

 International Student Requirement